PowerShell/Community-Blog/Posts/2023/04/Convert-Specific-Sheet-Of-Excel-Into-Json-Using-PowerShell.md

 ## Steps to follow

-Follow below steps to see how you can read `Class 6` data from **Science** sheet:-
+Follow these steps to see how you can read `Class 6` data from **Science** sheet:

-1. Input Parameters
+1. Handle input parameters.

-   The script accepts 3 parameters
+   The script accepts 3 parameters:

-   - `$InputFileFullPath`: This is path of input Excel file.
+   - `$InputFileFullPath` - This is path of the input Excel file.
-   - `$SubjectName`: This is name of the sheet inside Excel file.
+   - `$SubjectName` - This is name of the sheet inside the Excel file.
-   - `$ClassName`: This is name of the table within Excel sheet.
+   - `$ClassName` - This is name of the table within the Excel sheet.

    ```powershell
    $InputFileFullPath = 'C:\Data\ABCDSchool.xlsx'